Scotland

 Edinburgh

 These photos are from Princess Street and its surroundings.
+I like these photos because of their perspective and how they reflect my overall view of Edinburgh streets.

 This is a fruit farm you can pick your fruit and pay for it.
 It has a minimum payment taken in the entrance and on the way out they weigh your baskets and you will pay the difference.